British Association of Dental Nurses

-The British Association of Dental Nurses (BADN) is an organisation that represents dental nurses across the UK, headquartered in Lancashire, and has previously been a trade union.
+The British Association of Dental Nurses (BADN) is an organisation that represents dental nurses across the UK, headquartered in Lancashire, and is an independent trade union.

 History

-It was formed in October 1940 in Lancashire.
+It was formed in October 1940 in Leyland, Lancashire.
 It was originally called the British Dental Nurses and Assistants Society.
 On 1 November 1994 the name became the British Association of Dental Nurses.

 In 1976, due to legislation of the Trade Union and Labour Relations Act 1974, to support dental nurses it had to become a trade union, the Association of British Dental Surgery Assistants.

-On 11 May 1999, all dental nurses had to be registered.

-Function

-On 1 October 1964, it formed a Voluntary National Register of Registered Dental Nurses.
-There are over 9,000 Registered Dental Nurses in the UK, but this is now overseen by the General Dental Council (GDC) but the register is updated by the BADN, not the GDC.
-Since 1954 the organization has twice-yearly meetings with the British Dental Association.